dcoxall/dcoxall-golang/README.markdown

 ## Contributions
 This module is fairly young and has only been tested on Debian.
 All contributions are welcome by forking the project and creating a pull request with your changes.

+## Testing
+When contributing please add a test to confirm everything still works fine.

+    git clone <URL> golang
+    # you will also need to puppet module install -i . <dependencies>
+    cd golang
+    for i in tests/*; do; puppet apply --test --noop --modulepath=.. "$i"; done

+The testing is only basic, just ensure the right steps are still executed.

 ## Roadmap
 There are still additional features which would make this module better: